ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 **Extensions create and manipulate strings, won't this break the flag on strings?**

-Strings have multiple flags already that are off by default - this is the correct behaviour when extensions create their own strings (should not be flagged as trusted).
-If an extension is found to be already using the flag we're using for is_trusted (unlikely), that's the same as any new flag being introduced into PHP, and will need to be updated in the same way.
+Strings have multiple flags already that are off by default - this is the correct behaviour when extensions create their own strings (should not be flagged as "noble").
+If an extension is found to be already using the flag we're using for //is_noble()// (unlikely), that's the same as any new flag being introduced into PHP, and will need to be updated in the same way.

 ==== Reflection API ====

 **Why don't you use the Reflection API?**

 This allows you to "introspect classes, interfaces, functions, methods and extensions"; it's not currently set up for object methods to inspect the code calling it.
-Even if that was to be added (unlikely), it could only check if the trusted value was defined there, it couldn't handle variables (tracking back to their source), nor could it provide any future scope for a dedicated type, nor could native functions work with this (see "Future Scope").
+Even if that was to be added (unlikely), it could only check if the "noble" value was defined there, it couldn't handle variables (tracking back to their source), nor could it provide any future scope for a dedicated type, nor could native functions work with this (see "Future Scope").

 ==== Interned Strings ====

-**Why does the output from //chr()// appear as trusted?**
+**Why does the output from //chr()// appear as "noble"?**

 This was noticed by Claude Pache, and on a technical level is due to the [[https://news-web.php.net/php.internals/114877|use of Interned Strings]], an optimisation used by //RETURN_CHAR// that re-uses single character values.
 It's effectively the same as calling //sprintf('%c', $i)//, which is also not an issue, as the developer is choosing to do this.